WPS/egon.io/README.md

 If you import a Domain Story from a .dst file, your icon configuration will change automatically to the one with which the Domain Story was created - even if you do not have the corresponding .domain file.

 **Beta feature:** If you want to use icons that are not in the predefined set that comes with the modeler, you can upload your own icons.
+Different image formats are allowed, but you will achieve best results with SVG because it is scalable (like the icons that come with the modeler).
+Also, we recommend to use square images because they look better in the pallete and the context pad.

 ### Examples
 The examples' directory contains .dst files that you can import to the modeler.
 They give you an idea how a Domain Story might look like.
 Use the replay feature to read the story sentence by sentence.